 The term ‘barbecue’, referring to a cooking method was certainly known in England well before the First Fleet departed for Botany Bay.
 But it was little used in Australia until the mid-1800s, and then normally in reference to events held in America.
 The first use of the term for an Australian event seems to be a report of the Waverley Bowls Club’s Leg o’ Mutton Barbecue in 1903.

-The term barbecue has its origin in central America.
+The term barbecue has its origin in Central America.
 The Spanish invaders heard the native Americans refer to a wooden frame they used for drying and smoking various types of fish and game as a ‘barbacoa’.
-The word evolved into ‘barbecue’ and by the 1730s had made its way into the verse of Alexander Pope, which was subsequently quoted in Dr Samuel Johnson’s famous dictionary.
+The

 The tradition of the barbecue as an event, not just a cooking method, first took hold in America, particularly in the south.
 Barbecues were often associated with political campaigns, where the candidate funded the food and plentiful supplies of drink in an effort to curry favour with voters.
 These events, where whole beasts were roasted over pits of coals, were widely reported in the Australian press.
 The menu, according to one article, was ‘generally limited to meat, bread, beer, wine and cigars’.

 Barbecue or bullock roast?

 Giant public feasts including whole roasted bullocks certainly occurred throughout Australia’s early days.
 William Wentworth celebrated the departure of the unpopular Governor Darling with a huge roast at Vaucluse House in 1831.
 In 1884, the townsfolk of Mudgee celebrated the arrival of the railway with a ‘bullock roast‘ as well as a civic reception, torchlight parade and ball.